steve-crouch/COMP3207-python-basics/01-basic.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ~~~

+If you find you have version 3 of Python coming up, try using `python2.7` at the prompt instead.

 And lo and behold!
 You are presented with yet another prompt.
 So, we're actually running a Python interpreter from the shell - it's only yet another program we can run from the shell after all.